Choose article

 The joints associated with ribs are the following:

-• Costochondral joints - between costal cartilages and ribs.
-These are primary cartilaginous joints, called synchondroses;
+• Costochondral joints - between costal cartilages and ribs; these are primary cartilaginous joints, called synchondroses;

-• Costotransverse joints - between the costal tubercle and the transverse process of the vertebrae; also a synovial plane joint;
+• Costotransverse joints - between the costal tubercle and the transverse process of the vertebrae; also a synovial plane type joint;

 • Interchondral joints – between two or more costal cartilages.
 The cartilages are connected by the synovial plane joints and stabilized by attaching interchondral ligaments.
 An exception is the tenth rib that attaches to the ninth rib by a fibrous type of joint.